Chart Color Schemes

 Miller features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 62.6% of all households, including 25.4% couples with children, 11.7% couples without children, and 23.5% single parent families.
-Non-family households constitute the remaining 37.4%, with lone person households at 35.2% and group households comprising 2.2%.
+Non-family households constitute the remaining 37.4%, with lone person households at 35.2% and group households comprising 2.2% of the total.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households